 We’ve all heard it before: “It’s great exposure”, and its many variants.
 These requests come from fellow marketers asking for us to participate in something – speaking at a conference, writing a guest blog post, appearing on a podcast, and inevitably, the “exposure” is in lieu of a more tangible form of compensation.

 For some, it’s an opportunity to be seen.
 For others, it’s a crass attempt to extract free work.
 How do we evaluate unpaid opportunities to maximize mutual benefit?
 We can’t just say yes to everything – but neither should we just say no to everything or demand blisteringly high fees.
-How do we find the right balance?
+How do we find the right balance of doing marketing activities for exposure?

 What is Exposure Anyway?